ranstar74/rageAm/README.md

 # rageAm for GTA V

-### Join us [discord](https://discord.gg/tn5NXB8zFd) to get releases and most actual development information
+### Join our [discord](https://discord.gg/tn5NXB8zFd) to download releases, and get the most up-to-date development information

-This is a library / toolkit that is focused on realtime development without need to reboot game every time.
+This library / toolkit is focused on realtime development without the need to reboot the game every time.

 How it works?
 See here https://www.youtube.com/watch?v=-uz1p3hUxSo